Real Estate Prices and Overview

 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the Route 19 / Route 52
+There are more people living in the Route 19 / Route 52 neighborhood

 Notable & Unique: Diversity